Strauss Mann: Professional

-In June 2024, Mann left the Canadiens organization and signed a one-year contract with the Germany-based Augsburger Panther of the DEL.
+In June 2024, Mann left the Canadiens organization and signed a one-year contract with the Germany-based Augsburger Panther of the Deutsche Eishockey Liga (DEL).

+On September 6, 2025, Mann returned to Skellefteå AIK of the SHL.
+On February 26, 2026, against Frölunda HC, he made 23 saves and recorded his tenth shutout of the 2025–26 season, setting a new single season SHL shutout record, surpassing the previous record of nine held Fredrik Norrena and Oscar Alsenfelt.

 International play

 On January 13, 2022, Mann was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.

 On May 5, 2022, Mann was named to Team USA's roster to compete at the 2022 IIHF World Championship.
 He posted a 3–1 record, with a 2.42 GAA and .888 save percentage.